 MINT Museum of Toys

 Nostalgia rules at this slinky ode to playtime, its four skinny floors home to over 50,000 vintage toys.
 You'll see everything from rare...

-Granted, drink prices are exorbitant, but there's something undeniably fabulous about an afternoon cocktail at Singapore's most iconic...
+Granted, the prices are exorbitant, but there's something undeniably fabulous about an afternoon cocktail amid whitewashed colonial...

 1 Beach Rd · interesting places nearby